• Share this on:

 Source: Maison et Objet Barometer – Issue 3

-The pandemic caused increases in the cost of raw materials, energy and transport.
-In January/February 2022, key HDHT stakeholders estimated their costs to be 19% higher.
-After that, costs continued to rise in response to the war in Ukraine.
-By October 2022, 42% reported that their businesses had been strongly impacted by the energy crisis.
-These longer-term cost increases forced HDHT companies to raise their prices, thereby leading to higher consumer prices.
-Now that costs are starting to come back down, some companies are lowering their prices as well, although they generally continue to be higher than they were before the pandemic.
+After that, costs rose further due to the war in Ukraine.
+By October 2022, 42% of the HDHT companies were strongly impacted in their business by the energy crisis.
+These longer-term cost increases forced HDHT companies to raise their prices, also leading to higher prices that may deter consumers from purchasing.
+As some costs have come back down again, such as freight rates, some companies have responded by lowering their prices again too.
+However, consumer prices generally continue to be higher than before the pandemic.

 Consumer spending and confidence are under pressure